j-mciver/f20pa-anpr/README.md

 predicted match.
 The main investigatory aim of this project is to assess the effectiveness of image pre-processing Techniques in improving ANPR reading accuracy.

-Note, this project is optimised and constructed to process a specific set of computer generated input number plate images.
+Note, this project only provides support for a specific computer-generated dataset (linked below).
+Methods are optimised to process the images from `UKLicensePlateData`.
-Significant efforts would be required in refactoring parameters of OpenCV methods for this system to work on other sets input images.
+Significant efforts would be required in refactoring parameters of OpenCV methods for this system to work on other sets of input images.

 Input dataset can downloaded from [here](https://www.kaggle.com/datasets/saadbinmunir/uk-licence-plate-synthetic-images/)